Who we are

 Anna joined the Trust as a Non Executive Director in February 2016, becoming Deputy Chair in November 2016.

-Responsibilities: Chair of Board of Directors; Chair of Council of Governors and Committees; Chair of Charitable Fund Trustees; Chair of Executive Nomination and Remuneration Committee; Non Executive lead for STP partnerships, business developments and joint ventures.
+Responsibilities: Chair of Board of Directors; Chair of Council of Governors and Committees; Chair of Charitable Fund Trustees; Chair of Executive Nomination and Remuneration Committee; Doctors disciplinary Non Executive champion/independent member.

 Responsibilities: Accounting Officer